-The Doctor of Philosophy degree (Ph.D.) in Business Administration prepares individuals to teach and conduct scholarly research in a specialized area of concentration in the field of business and prepares individuals for positions in business or government for which the required educational background is doctoral-level study.
+The Ph.D. degree program in Business Administration prepares individuals to teach and conduct scholarly research in a specialized area of concentration in the field of business.
+This program also prepares individuals for positions in business or government agencies for which the required educational background is doctoral-level study.
 Prerequisites for the Ph.D. degree program include computer skills and mathematical competence through linear algebra and calculus.
 The program of study includes graduate study in economics, behavioral sciences, and quantitative/statistical analysis.
 The advanced program is composed of an area of concentration and supporting course work that best prepares students for conducting scholarly work in their areas of interest.
-The degree is granted upon the completion of an approved program of graduate study, the successful completion of comprehensive written and oral examinations, and the submission of an acceptable original research project presented in a dissertation.
+The degree is granted upon the completion of an approved program of graduate study course work, the successful completion of comprehensive written and oral examinations, and the submission of an acceptable original research project presented in a dissertation.